merttezcan/clickbait-detection-turkish-news/slides/slideshow.md

 - Data Preprocessing

+- EDA (Exploratory Data Analysis)

 - Feature Extraction

-- Tokenization
+- Tokenization, Vectorization

-- Machine Learning Models
+- Machine Learning Models (Logistic Regression, Naive Bayes, SVM, Random Forest, etc.) I can try to use all and compare the results.

+- Parameter Tuning, to improve the performance of the models.

+- Evaluation
 ---

 # Expected Challenges